Samsung's about to shock us with a new foldable phone no one saw coming, report says

 We’re just about a month away from Samsung’s big foldable-focused Unpacked August conference.
 That’s the event that’s traditionally reserved for the new Galaxy Note.
 2021, however, is a different year when it comes to Samsung’s Note series.
 In a nutshell, there’s no new Note this year.
 Samsung gave fans plenty of time to accept the news, having announced a few months ago the company won’t make a Note in 2021.
 Foldable phones will replace the Note, with the Galaxy Z Fold 3 expected to offer Note fans a great alternative.
 The handset will feature a large screen and S Pen stylus support, which are the two staples of the Note series.
 But it’s the Galaxy Z Flip 3 that will have a more attractive price range.

-Now, a new report tells us that Samsung might have a massive surprise in store for foldable phone fans.Today's Top Deal AirPods Pro are finally back in stock... at the lowest price since Prime Day!
-List Price:$249.00 Price:$197.00 You Save:$52.00 (21%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+Now, a new report tells us that Samsung might have a massive surprise in store for foldable phone fans.Today's Top Deal Newest Nest Thermostat just hit a new all-time low price at Amazon - $12 less than Prime Day!
+Price:Was $130, Now $87.99!
+Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 Earlier this year, several reports claimed that the new Fold 3 and Flip 3 models would be cheaper than their predecessors.
 Some leaks said Samsung planned 20% price cuts for both devices.
 This would put the Fold 3’s starting price at around $1,500, with the clamshell being even cheaper.
 The Flip 3 price would hover around $1,000, according to reports.